ANWR 2016

 Leann standing by the tundra tires

-How many women can smile after a week in the bush in the cold and snow.
+How many women can smile after a week in the bush with the cold and snow.
 I am a lucky man.

 We loved our first trip into the Arctic and we didn’t even see a National Park, We must be slipping.
 It is nice to know we are not totally obsessed and are open to other experiences.
 Hmm, can we combine the arctic with a National Park?
 Stay tuned.